bpgoodrow/Portfolio/README.md

 * EmailJS

 ## Description
-_{A Portfolio Website built using React, Javascript, Css, Html, Firebase.}_
+- A Portfolio Website built using React, Javascript, Css, Html, Firebase.
+- Maintains a combination of brutalist and minimalist web design principles.

 ## Component Diagram